PCI DSS: 12 Requirements of the Payment Card Industry Data Security Standard

 PCI DSS Requirement 8:

-Implementing robust control measures require a unique identifier allocated to every authorised user.
-This allows for an audit trail to be produced of any attempts of unauthorised access at a minimum, but also whenever an authorised user accesses cardholder data.
+Implementing robust control measures require a unique ID allocated to every authorised user.
+This allows for an audit trail to be produced of any attempts of unauthorised access at a minimum, but also whenever an authorised user obtains or retrieves cardholder data.

-Two-factor authorisation (2FA) is a mandatory requirement for remote access.
+Two-factor authorisation (2FA) is a mandatory requirement for remotely accessible system components.
 With 2FA, one factor cannot be used twice.
 PCI DSS suggests using technologies such as Remote Authentication Dial-In User Service (RADIUS) and Terminal Access Controller Access-Control System (TACACS).
 Both of these make use of tokens as a second authentication factor.
 That is, in addition to a password, a token is used to complete authentication.

 PCI DSS Requirement 9: